• Skip to Content

 • Minimum GPA 3.0

-• Language requirement (Dominican Republic only): Have taken or currently enrolled in HISP-S250
+• Language requirement (Dominican Republic only): have taken or currently enrolled in HISP-S280.

 Global Mamas

-Global Mamas is a fair trade network of more than 600 women who produce handmade products using traditional methods and sell their goods locally and overseas, with the mission of creating prosperity for African women and their families.
+Global Mamas is a fair trade network of nearly 400 women in Ghana who produce handmade products using traditional methods and sell their goods locally and overseas, with the mission of creating prosperity for African women and their families.

 This internship in Cape Coast, Ghana could include projects focused on: